How to deal with dachshund shedding, and make your home clean

 Here are some home cleaning strategies

-Vacuum regularly: Use a vacuum that has a HEPA filter and pet hair attachment that pulls out all the remaining fur from the sofa, bed, etc. I personally use to vacuum every 3 days, still my home is clean without any dog hair remaining.
+Vacuum regularly: Use a vacuum that has a HEPA filter and a pet hair attachment that pulls out all the remaining fur from the sofa, bed, etc. I personally use to vacuum every 3 days, and still my home is clean even with high shedding.

 Wash bed and toys: wash your dachshund’s bed and toys, which can also carry dead hair of the dog, and it will spread through the air.
 Like me, you can also wash your dog’s bed and toys once a week.
 When I start washing dog stuff once a week, I don’t need to worry much about other cleaning strategies.